 CASE C: The targeted entity has an active 3GPP PDN connection (i.e. ASN/MN-CSE or ADN-AE pointOfAccess information is configured), but the QoS session has been disabled (e2eQosStatus attribute is set to DISABLED or USAGE_EXHAUSTED).
 The IN-CSE proceeds to Step 4.

-Step 3: The IN-CSE triggers the targeted E2E QoS session endpoint entity.
+Step 3: The IN-CSE triggers the targeted E2E QoS session endpoint entity

 The targeted entity is registered to the IN-CSE and uses an underlying 3GPP network, but does not have an active 3GPP PDN connection to the IN-CSE, the IN-CSE sends a device trigger request to the entity to have it establish a 3GPP PDN connection to the IN-CSE.
 The IN-CSE then checks whether the QoS session is enabled or not.
 If the QoS session has been disabled (e2eQosStatus attribute is set to DISABLED or USAGE_EXHAUSTED) the IN-CSE proceeds to Step 4, otherwise Step 6.